Organic Crib Mattresses: Should You Buy One For Your Baby?

 What you won’t find in our mattresses is foam, latex, springs, or glue, which are all common in other crib mattresses — sometimes even those claiming to be made with organic or natural materials.

 This means no toxic chemicals or allergens — and a mattress that exceeds the most rigorous 3rd-party emissions standards.

 Now, what about what’s on the surface?
 Most conventional mattresses are covered in vinyl, which is not something you want your little one sleeping on for several hours each day.
 Even if an organic mattress isn’t covered in vinyl, most likely your mattress pad is.

 (Expert tip: Take a look at Newton Baby’s Waterproof Crib Mattress Pad, which is also 100 percent breathable and provides a layer of airflow over any sleep surface for increased safety in the crib!)

 Think about your baby sleeping on a surface that is absorbing all of that liquid.
 Mold, mildew, and fungus now gather on your baby’s bed.
 Yuck!

 But have you heard of a mattress that can be washed?
 Well, you’re in the right place.
-Newton Baby has the ONLY washable crib mattress!
+Newton Baby has a 100% washable crib mattress!